Cleveland Browns vs. Pittsburgh Steelers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Steelers stats and trends

-- The Steelers have been underdogs by 4.5 points or more two times this year and covered the spread once.
+- The Steelers have covered the spread once this season when underdogs by 4.5 points or more (in two chances).

-- Pittsburgh's games this year have gone over the total in two out of six opportunities (33.3%).
+- Pittsburgh's games this season have gone over the total in two out of six opportunities (33.3%).

-- In games that Pittsburgh piles up over 296.3 yards, the team is 1-3 against the spread and 2-2 overall.
+- When Pittsburgh totals over 296.3 yards, the team is 1-3 against the spread and 2-2 overall.

 - The Steelers have turned the ball over one more time (6 total) than the Browns have forced a turnover (5) this season.